 The main disadvantage of this technology are:-

-- Large initial investment, as compared to present alternatives like incineration and landfills.
+- The large initial investment, as compared to present alternatives like incineration and landfills.

 - Net energy production is very little or very low.
 Progressive developments are being run to gain energy recovery.